siddhali24/To-do-list/README.md

 ## ✨ Features

-- **🌿 Plant Growth System**: Earn 5ml, 10ml, or 20ml of water based on task priority.
-Watch your plant evolve from a Seedling to a Blooming Tree!
+- **🌿 Plant Growth System**: Earn 5ml, 10ml, or 20ml of water based on task priority.(Inspired by MS Edge Virtual Plant) Watch your plant evolve from a Seedling to a Blooming Tree!
 - **📅 Smart Deadlines**: Set due dates for your tasks.
 The app automatically flags "Overdue" tasks with a pulsing alert.
 - **📈 Weekly Stats**: A sleek bar chart visualizing your watering history over the last 7 days.
 - **🔍 Filter & Sort**: Organize your view by Category (Work, Study, Personal, General) and sort by Priority, Date, or Name.